 Just like with any surgical procedure, there are risks involved with fat transfer surgery.
 However, it is important to note that healthy individuals that undergo fat transfer surgery rarely have serious complications.
-The biggest risks are infection or skin numbness.
-Many patients experience some pain and swelling that subsides a few days after the procedure.
+The biggest risks are an infection or skin numbness.
+Many Dallas patients experience some pain and swelling that subsides a few days after the procedure.

 The benefits of fat transfer surgery are numerous.
-Using your own fat cells as a filler instead of chemicals looks much more natural.
+Using your fat cells as a filler instead of chemicals looks much more natural.
 Additionally, your body will not have a negative reaction to your own cells, as it may with a synthetic filler.
 Overall, fat transfer surgery is incredibly safe and yields great results with little risk!